 How to Decide How Much Shampoo to Use in Your Hair?

 If your hair feels dry or dirty even after a wash, you need to watch out for the amount of shampoo that you use for each wash.
 The amount of shampoo that you should use for proper cleaning depends on a few factors that I will discuss here:

 This is the most important deciding factor.
 Someone with short hair will require much less shampoo than someone with knee-length hair.
 Ideally, if you have short hair, you should use shampoo about the size of a nickel.
 For someone with medium-length hair, a dollop about the size of a quarter should be ideal while people with long hair must use a dollop that’s as big as half a dollar.
 So, to decide how much shampoo to use in your hair must first determine your hair length.

 Your hair texture also decides how much shampoo to use.
 If you have fine hair, you will need a lot less shampoo than if you have coarse or rough hair.
 Find out the natural texture of your hair before you squeeze that shampoo bottle the next time.

 People with thin hair will need less shampoo than those with a thick mane of hair.
 The reason is simple.
 More hair strands require more shampoo for proper cleaning and less will need less.
 So, depending on the hair density, you will have to decide how much shampoo to use.

 It has been found that people with straight hair require a lot less shampoo than people with wavy or curly hair.
 This is because the curlier the hair is, the more difficult it is to wash out the dirt and grime from the hair.
-This calls for more use of the shampoo and there’s nothing wrong in it.
+This calls for more use of the shampoo and there’s nothing wrong with it.